personalrobotics/or_ompl/README.md

     $ rosmake or_ompl

 The OpenRAVE plugins are built to the library `bin/libor_ompl.so`.
-You will need to manually add this directory to your `OPENRAVE_PLUGINS` path to load the plugin in OpenRAVE:
+You will need to manually add this directory to your `OPENRAVE_PLUGINS` path so that OpenRAVE can find it:

     $ export OPENRAVE_PLUGINS="$(pwd)/or_ompl/lib:${OPENRAVE_PLUGINS}"